-‘Hamilton’ leads nominations for UK stage Olivier Awards
+‘Hamilton’ takes 7 prizes at UK stage Olivier Awards

 Named for the late British actor Laurence Olivier, the prizes honor achievements in London theater, musicals, dance and opera.
 Winners in most categories are chosen by a panel of stage professionals and theatergoers.

-Britain’s equivalent of Broadway’s Tony Awards has become an increasingly glitzy affair in recent years, with prizes awarded at a black-tie ceremony studded with musical numbers.
+The Oliviers have become an increasingly glitzy affair in recent years, awarded at a black-tie ceremony studded with musical numbers.

-This year, Britain’s theater world is confronting multiple allegations of sexual wrongdoing by powerful in the entertainment industry.
-London’s Old Vic Theatre said in November that it had received 20 allegations of inappropriate behavior by Academy Award-winning actor Kevin Spacey, who was its artistic director between 2004 and 2015.
+Under a London drizzle, British stage and screen stars including Michael Sheen, Alfred Molina and Imogen Poots were joined by Cuba Gooding Jr. and music stars Beverley Knight, Queen guitarist Brian May and Rolling Stone Ronnie Wood on a slightly damp red carpet outside the Royal Albert Hall.

+Just as there was during Hollywood’s awards season, there was a somber overtone to the celebrations.
+Several British stage companies have recently committed to stamping out workplace abuse, after multiple allegations of sexual wrongdoing by powerful men in the entertainment industry.